Guided Druse and Poker Chip Hunt, April 2013

 30 Dave Searches for Pockets

-Sunday morning, Missy went with me and we headed down the road about 8 am, arriving in Viburnum at the Casey`s Store just ahead of David, Don, and Chet…and after they filled their fuel tanks, we drove north out of town to the other druse spot.
+Sunday morning, Missy went with me and we headed down the road about 8 am, arriving in Davisville at the local Store just ahead of David, Don, and Chet…and then we drove north out of town to the other druse spot.
 I stuck around about an hour and showed them a few different areas there to check out, before heading home to help my parents with some more storm damage work.
 I heard from them later on, they had found several nice large pieces of druse and then returned to MFQ, discovering a pocket that they wanted to check out, had already been cleaned out that morning by someone else.
 All in all, I believe they had a good trip up here and found alot of nice material.
 I found some nice material, made two new rockhunting friends, and got some more beautiful Diamond Hill specimens as well…a very good weekend….

 if you have any questions or wanna say hi, give me a shout at jwjphoto7@gmail.com